-The trial calendar shall by published by the Trial Court Coordinator (TCC).
-The trial calendar shall include cases set for trial by the Senior Resident Superior Court Judge.
-Trial Calendars shall be posted on the web by the Trial Court Coordinator and printed copies shall be distributed by the TCC to all attorneys certifying to the TCC that they have no Internet access and each party appearing without an attorney not less than four (4) weeks prior to the first day of the court session.
-The trial calendar will be prepared setting forth all the pending motions, (but not more than 20) and setting approximately 15 jury cases on each civil week.
+The trial calendar shall by published by the Court Manager The trial calendar shall include cases set for trial by the Senior Resident Superior Court Judge.
+Trial Calendars shall be posted on the web by the Court Manager and printed copies shall be distributed by the Court Manager to all attorneys certifying to the Court Manager that they have no Internet access and each party appearing without an attorney not less than four (4) weeks prior to the first day of the court session.
+The trial calendar will be prepared setting forth all the pending motions, (but not more than 20 absent approval by the presiding judge) and setting approximately 12-15 jury cases on each civil week.
 Non-jury cases are to be set on Monday and tried at such time during the said session as the presiding judge may direct.
 A final calendar, reflecting any changes in the original calendar, will be posted on the web and emailed to all subscribers seven (7) days prior to the first day of the trial session.

-Motions may be calendared for any session of trial court upon request or by order of the Court.
-Motions will be calendared for and heard on the first day of the scheduled session.
-The Motions Calendar shall be published by the TCC.
-The responsibility for notifying the Clerk of Court and the Trial Court Coordinator of motions to be set for hearing is upon the attorney of record or any unrepresented moving party.
+Motions may be calendared for any session of trial court upon request of a party or their counsel or by order of the Court.
+Motions will be calendared for and heard on the first day of the scheduled session whenever possible.
+The Motions Calendar shall be published by the Court Manager.
+The responsibility for notifying the Clerk of Court and the Court Manager of motions to be set for hearing is upon the attorney of record or any unrepresented moving party.
 The Motion Calendar may be published as an addendum to the trial calendar.
 In all events, the Motions Calendar is to be published no later than seven (7) days prior to the first day of that session of court.
-Motions will not be added after the final publication of the calendar.
+Motions will not be added after the final publication of the calendar absent order of the court.